Medical Device Regulatory Clarity

 - Support for regulatory inspections, audits, and related agency reviews

-- Quality management system readiness assessment, e.g. FDA Quality Management System Regulation (QMSR)/ Current Good Manufacturing Practices (cGMPs) and ISO 13485 Medical Device Quality Management (QMS)
+- Quality management system readiness assessment, e.g. FDA Quality Management System Regulation (QMSR)/ Current Good Manufacturing Practices (cGMP) and ISO 13485 Medical Device Quality Management (QMS)

-- Other regulatory advisory discussions relevant to the device and company goals
+- Other regulatory advisory discussions relevant to the device, organization, and company goals

 Investor‑Side Regulatory & Quality Due Diligence